Yensid10/xtdb/Google Cloud Marketplace/README.md

 - [gcloud](https://cloud.google.com/sdk/docs/install) - Google Cloud CLI + this [Plugin](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - Kubernetes command-line tool
 - [Docker](https://docs.docker.com/get-docker/) - Container platform (needs to be running)
-- [mpdev](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/blob/master/docs/tool-prerequisites.md) - GCP Marketplace deployment tool (requires Docker to be running) [**Note**: you will also need to run `gcloud auth configure-docker` to configure Docker to use the correct Google Cloud credentials]
+- [mpdev](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/blob/master/docs/tool-prerequisites.md) - GCP Marketplace deployment tool (requires Docker to be running) [**Note**: You will also need to run `gcloud auth login` & `gcloud auth configure-docker` to configure Docker to use the correct Google Cloud credentials]

 You'll also need:

 - An active **Google Cloud Project** with billing enabled
 - Required **Google Cloud APIs** enabled (**Cloud Storage**, **IAM**, **Kubernetes Engine**, **Compute Engine**)
-- Ensure the following **Permissions** are granted to the logged in user (*<u>Owner</u> would grant all permissions*):
+- Ensure the following **Permissions** are granted to the logged in user (**Owner** *would grant all permissions*):
   - **Storage Admin** - Required for creating and managing Google Cloud Storage buckets.
   - **Service Account Admin** - Required for creating and managing service accounts.
   - **Kubernetes Engine Admin** - Required for creating and managing Google Kubernetes Engine clusters and their resources.

 ## Installation

-### Quick Install with Make
+### Clone Repository

-The easiest way to deploy XTDB is using the provided Makefile.
-This will guide you through the entire process.
+This will clone the repository and view the available commands to make the deployment process easier.

 ```shell
 # Clone the repository